About From the Desk

 Do you have cornerstone content?

-From the Desk has six pieces of cornerstone content (with more on the way).
+From the Desk features eight cornerstone pieces of content (with more on the way).
 These articles are updated frequently and include fascinating scholarly research about religious history:

 2. Joseph Smith